 Last but certainly not least, HDB’s pricing for BTO flats differs widely between non-mature estates and mature estates.
 BTO projects in mature estates are sometimes said to bear a hefty price premium.

-For instance, 4-room flats in Pasir Ris’s Costa Grove, which start from $374,000, is more than $100k more expensive than 4-room flats in Sembawang’s Canberra Vista, which starts from $272,000, even though both are roughly the same travel time away from the city and Canberra Vista—being right next to an MRT station—has the edge in terms of amenities.
+For instance, 4-room flats in Pasir Ris’s Costa Grove, which start from S$374,000, is more than S$100k more expensive than 4-room flats in Sembawang’s Canberra Vista, which starts from S$272,000.
+This is despite the fact that both are roughly the same travel time away from the city and Canberra Vista — being right next to an MRT station — has the edge in terms of amenities.

 The truth of the matter is, unless you’re purchasing a BTO or a Sales of Balance flat directly from HDB, you shouldn’t really care too much about whether a flat is in a non-mature estate or not.